-Pay attention to SM560-S Safety CPU parameter "Enable debug".
-If this parameter is set to "OFF", then no new boot project can be loaded to SM560-S.
+Pay attention to the Safety CPU parameter "Enable debug".
+If this parameter is set to "OFF", then no new boot project can be loaded to the Safety CPU.

-If a new boot project has to be loaded to SM560-S Safety CPU, then, in advance, a new boot project with "Enable debug" parameter set to "ON" for SM560-S shall be loaded to PM5xx Non-safety CPU.
-After the reboot of PM5xx Non-safety CPU, a new boot project can be loaded to SM560-S Safety CPU.
+If a new boot project has to be loaded to the Safety CPU, then, in advance, a new boot project with "Enable debug" parameter set to "ON" for the Safety CPU shall be loaded to PM5xx Non-safety CPU.
+After the reboot of PM5xx Non-safety CPU, a new boot project can be loaded to the Safety CPU.

-Note that the following PLC Browser commands are allowed only if "Enable debug" parameter is set to "ON" (& "The following PLC Browser commands (these commands can be called from CoDeSys Safety V2.3) are supported by SM560-S Safety CPU:" on page 199 for a list of all PLC Browser commands):
+Note that the following PLC Browser commands are allowed only if "Enable debug" parameter is set to "ON" ( & "The following PLC Browser commands (these commands can be called from CODESYS Safety V2.3) are supported by the Safety CPU:" on page 200 for a list of all PLC Browser commands):